kandersolar/pvlib-python/paper/2023/paper.md

 pvlib python's reusable toolbox design, along with being embedded within the broader Python and PyData ecosystems, offers a flexibility and scalability unmatched by any other solar energy simulation tool.
-Its permissive open-source license and foundation in published scientific research make it the gold standard of transparency in the photovoltaic modeling space.
+Its foundation in published scientific research and open peer review approach make it a leader in transparency in the photovoltaic modeling space.

 The fact that pvlib python is meeting real needs is made evident by several metrics: